As a new student you may be living far away from your home address. It is therefore vital that you register with a local GP.

 Repeat prescriptions can be obtained by calling into the Student Medical Centre and listing your name, address and requirements or via our Talbot Medial Centre website.
 Please allow 48-working hours before collection.
 You will need to see a doctor initially regarding your medication.
 Please be aware, there is a limit on the number of repeat prescriptions we give.
 You will be asked to make an appointment when your review is required.

-Home visits are for people too ill to attend the Surgery.
-For all home visits please call 01202 636400 before 10.00am, if possible, leaving your name, address, phone numbers and details of the problem.
+Home visits are for people too ill to attend the Medical Centre.
+For all home visits please call 01202 636400 before 10am, if possible, leaving your name, address, phone numbers and details of the problem.

 Please phone us or visit the Student Medical Centre one week after the test has been done for the results.
-Cervical smears take longer; please allow three to four weeks for results.
+Cervical screening takes longer; please allow three to four weeks for results.
 We will try our best to contact you if any action needs to be taken.

-- The secretary uses the computer information for your address so if we need to refer you to a specialist, your appointment may never arrive
+- if we need to refer you to a specialist, your appointment may never arrive

 General Data Protection Regulation (GDPR)